 This means that French Door refrigerators are typically wider and better at storing fresh food than top freezer models with a single door, or side by side refrigerators.
 While this means they’ll take up a bit more horizontal space in your kitchen than usual, they make up for it by having a lot more versatility in how you use that extra space, so you’re getting a lot more than you’re giving up on average.

 Unfortunately French Door refrigerators typically have what I’d call very poor freezers.
 Not in terms of performance, but in size and usability.
 Where a top freezer opens up into a hard to organize, but ultimately easy to sort through shelf, and a side by side fridge has almost as much freezer space as fridge space, organized almost identically, French Door refrigerators have a drawer on the bottom.

 These drawers are often hard to organize and sort through, making them a bit of a pain to use.
-This is especially true if they’re a model with an ice maker located in the freezer drawer, which makes sifting through that space even more of a chore.
+This is especially true if they’re a model with an ice cube compartment located in the freezer drawer, which makes sifting through that space even more of a chore.

 For that reason, I’d suggest if you get a French Door refrigerator and plan to stock up for long periods, to also buy a separate free standing deep freezer.

 As for price, French Door refrigerators are typically more expensive on average, so be prepared.
 You’re looking at a minimum of around $1400, and a maximum of maybe $2500 or more, depending.
 These refrigerators are trendy, and are priced accordingly.

 Looking for a quality cooler for your favorite wine?
 We want to recommend our list of the best wine cooler for your drinks.